 If people trust you, you can lead others and get things done.
 If you are in a role where getting things done through others is a good thing, you quickly discover how valuable developing trust with others can be.

-So, in this context, trust is an outcome.
-It is the return leaders realize from consistently investing in (and with) the people they attempt to influence.
-(Nasty little secret: there are no “three key secrets” or “four simple steps.”)
+In this context, trust is an outcome.
+It is the return leaders realize from consistently investing in the people they attempt to influence.
 In that regard, we think the most tangible way to “get your head around trust” is to recognize it as the product of effectively leveraged organizational power.

 Trust is adversely impacted by leaders who over emphasize or routinely abandon the power of their position.